 3. Specification flexibility.
 Installers occasionally make recommendations to homeowners (“you’d be better off with this brand than that one for your application”).
 Less variety in the supply chain means fewer credible alternatives to recommend.

-For installers who are already aligned with retailer chains (rather than independent), the effect is moderated — your retailer absorbs supplier dynamics.
+For installers already aligned with retailer chains (rather than independent), the effect is moderated — your retailer absorbs supplier dynamics.
 For independent installers, the impact is more direct.

 For retailers